Contact Maggie Bannon, Program Coordinator, at (910) 962-7200 or email email@example.com.

 How will the students be selected?

-Do I have to live on-campus to participate in this program?
+Do I have to live in specific housing to participate in this program?

-Can I participate in this community and other specialized programs, such as Honors, Cornerstone, ExCEL or PULSE?
+Can I participate in this community and other specialized programs, such as Honors, Cornerstone, Hollywood East or PULSE?

 Can I participate in this community and be an Athlete?